 For the first time, scientists have pinpointed regions of human DNA that closely relate to whether people are right- or left-handed.
 They also linked these regions to language-related features in the brain.

-Previously, scientists knew that genes were responsible for around 25% of handedness.
+Previously, scientists knew that genes were responsible for around

 However, before the emergence of new research from the University of Oxford, in the United Kingdom, it was not clear which genes were involved.